dnnsoftware/Dnn.Platform/README.md

 ```
 import { Label, SingleLineInputWithError } from "dnn-react-common";
 ```

-## Stories
+## StoryBook
-DNN React Common uses the storybook.js library to create a StoryBook.
+DNN React Common uses the [StoryBook.js](https://storybook.js.org/) library to create a StoryBook.
 Every component in the project contains a ```.stories.js``` file.
 This allows you to test the components in a isolated environment and see what the components are doing.
 To run the StoryBook run

 ```
 yarn run storybook